Offering online therapy in Texas, New Hampshire, Florida & South Carolina

 I provide individual services to clients using EMDR and IASIS Microcurrent Neurofeedback.
 I do not provide couples or family counseling.
 I can provide referrals for those types of services.

-I accept appointment requests via text, phone or email.
-The number for voice and text is 832.819.1708 and my email is eileen@authenticmig.wpenginepowered.com.
+I accept appointment requests via text or phone call.
+The number for voice and text is 832.819.1708.
+In addition, you can schedule a free 15-minute consultation to discuss your schedule clicking here.
 I look forward to hearing from you to set a time.

 It depends on your treatment plan.
 Initial intake sessions are generally about an hour and follow-up sessions can be from 30-55 minutes long depending on the session.
 For example, a follow-up session for IASIS Microcurrent Neurofeedback lasts about 30 minutes and an EMDR session can vary depending on the processing involved.
 When billing insurance for EMDR the session can either be 38 minutes to 53 minutes long depending on the needs of the client.